 Sales per square foot are one of the most important and closely tracked KPIs (Key Performance Indicators) for any brick-and-mortar Retail Organization.
-It is very easy to understand, considering that the Occupancy Expenses are at the top of all operational expenses on the P&L statement of any retail store.
+It is very easy to understand, considering that occupancy expenses are at the top of all operational expenses on the P&L statement of any retail store.

 “Sales per square foot is a measurement of productivity.
 It also gives the business an idea of whether the merchandising mix and the amount of merchandise on the floor are doing their job.”
 Rebekah Kondrat, the Founder of Rekon Retail

 “Basically, sales per square foot helps you understand if you have the right product at the right place at the right price.”
-While the above conditions are mandatory for successful retaining, they are not sufficient as they completely ignore the impact of Customer Experience on the overall retail marketing strategy.
-There will be $0 sales per square ft without customers coming to your stores.
+While the above conditions are mandatory for successful retailing, they are not sufficient as they completely ignore the impact of Customer Experience on the overall retail marketing strategy.
+There will be $0 sales per square foot without customers coming to your stores.

-We looked at the 12 largest US grocery retailers based on the Gross (grocery) revenue in 2021
+We looked at the 12 largest US grocery retailers based on the revenue in 2021

 Walmart and Sam’s Club are easily the largest grocer in the country, as the numbers above represent only grocery sales.
 Revenues for selling drugs, fuel, and other non-food items were excluded from all the stores as much as possible.
 In the case of Amazon, I separated only revenues produced by its physical stores.